LLM endpoint (OpenAI-compatible API)

 Field Reference

 Base URL for the LLM API.
 Must be OpenAI-compatible (/v1/chat/completions).
-Works with vLLM, llama.cpp, Ollama, LiteLLM, OpenAI, and other compatible servers.
+Works with vLLM, llama.cpp, Ollama, LiteLLM, OpenAI.

 Default: "http://localhost:8000/v1"